Terreii/andromeda-viewer/src/bundles/README.md

 - Get the zoom level.
 - Get the position on the map.
 - Get the img-src array of the displayed area in that zoom level.

+## Types

+Types defined in bundles are just for actions and internal usage.
+Selectors should return a type defined in the `types` directory.